Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \section{Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models}

 { }

-Mathematical and computational models play a pivotal role in unravelling the intricate and dynamic processes within the realm of life sciences.
+Mathematical and computational models play a pivotal role in unravelling the intricate and dynamic processes within the life sciences.
 These models provide a systematic framework to analyze, simulate, and predict biological phenomena, aiding researchers and practitioners in understanding the underlying principles governing life at various levels of complexity.
-Life sciences encompass a vast array of disciplines, from molecular biology and genetics to ecology and neuroscience.
-Understanding the behaviour and interactions of biological systems requires the integration of data and theories into mathematical and computational frameworks.
+Life sciences encompass various disciplines, from molecular biology and genetics to ecology and neuroscience.
+Understanding the behaviour and interactions of biological systems requires integrating data and theories into mathematical and computational frameworks.
 These models enable the abstraction of biological processes into mathematical equations, algorithms, or simulations, allowing for a quantitative and often more precise representation of biological phenomena.